Skip to content

 • return_as_base64 (bool): If True, the result from Blender is expected to be base64 encoded.

-• Returns (dict): A dictionary containing the output from the executed code.
+• Returns (dict): A dictionary containing the output from the executed code or a structured terminal status.

 Example: